 |Replacement of lost, Stolen, Damaged Cards:||$ 10.00|

-- Residents of Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming are eligible for discounted non-resident tuition under the Western Undergraduate Exchange (WUE) program.
-The WUE surcharge is 150% of the resident tuition rate.
+- Western Undergraduate Exchange (WUE) program: residents of Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming and are eligible under the WUE program.
+The WUE surcharge is 150% of the lower division resident tuition rate.

 4 credits or less same as resident tuition